 Specifies the preferred resource affinity domain (RAD) for the reservation you want to make.
 The value of n is the number of the RAD you specify.
 If you omit this qualifier, or if this RAD does not have sufficient memory, any other RAD can satisfy the reservation request, and the first available memory section will be used.

 The /ALLOCATE qualifier is enforced implicitly when you specify a RAD.

-Refer to Section 7.4 for an example procedure that shows how to use SYSMAN RAD qualifiers and options.
+For an example procedure that shows how to use SYSMAN RAD qualifiers and options, see Section 8.4.

 /SIZE=size of reserved memory, in MBs